About me - image of me in the palace in Ferrera, done in Delauncy style

 During our trip to the north of Italy, we came across a number of small towns that are great to visit, with or without kids.
 Each has its own charm and some interesting things to do.
 All of them are a little off the beaten path for tourists.
 Here are our recommendations for the best small Italian towns to visit in the north of Italy.

-These are in alphabetical order, not necessarily order to preference.
+These are in alphabetical order, not necessarily in order of preference.

 Disclosure: